 GERM-UA 977, 978 Prerequisite: permission of the department.
 2 or 4 points per term.

 GERM-UA 990 Prerequisite: permission of the department.
 May be repeated for credit.
 Offered every semester.
 2 or 4 points.

-GERM-UA 999 Prerequisite: permission of the department.
+GERM-UA 999 Prerequisite: permission of the department and admission to the honors program.
 Offered in the fall.
 4 points.